DVidal1209/Aesthetic-Search-Engine/README.md

 Below that is a box with a search bar and dropdown menu.
 Enter a keyword for your aesthetic, select a type of media from the dropdown menu, and press the search button!
 Once you hit search, results in the form of images and gifs will populate the screen below the search box.
-As you scroll, the footer containing our contact information, a "Return to Top" button, and a search history button will follow you down the page for easy access.
+As you scroll, the footer containing our contact information (teamsalt.cwru@gmail.com), a "Return to
+Top" button, and a search history button will follow you down the page for easy access.

 If you'd like to view your recent searches, click the "History" button and a tab listing them will open.
 To clear your